klaramaria/social_data_final/README.md

 # Section 5: Visualizations
 We have chosen the following visualizations:

 * Jitter Plot: To visualize the classes of EV and Non-EV-Owners along one axis (this axis being a principal component).
-See notebook  [nths.ipynb](fill in link), section 4.
+See notebook  [nths.ipynb](https://github.com/klaramaria/social_data_final/blob/main/nationalTravelSurvey/nths.ipynb), section 4.
 * Chlorophleth Map:
 * Histogram:
-* Bar Plot:
+* Bar Plot: (James please fill in - link to your notebook)

 # Section 6: Discussion